 World Elder Abuse Awareness Day

-The United Nations has designation June 15 as World Elder Abuse Awareness Day.
-Take advantage of this occasion to learn about the help available in your region and to spread awareness about elder abuse in schools, neighbourhoods, offices, and other organizations.
+The United Nations has designated June 15 as World Elder Abuse Awareness Day.
+Take advantage of this occasion to learn about the help available in your region and to spread awareness about elder abuse in schools, neighborhoods, offices, and other organizations.